TUDelft-PRIME-Books/Linear-Algebra/Chapter7/LeastSquares.md

 In {prf:ref}`Ex:LeastSquares:OrthogExample` the coefficients of the orthogonal projection were quickly found due to the fact that the vectors  $\vect{a}_1$ and $\vect{a}_2$ were orthogonal.
-In  {numref}`Section %s <Sec:Gramschmidt>` we saw how we can construct an orthogonal basis from an arbitrary basis.
-And then we can use the projection formula of  {prf:ref}`Section %s <Sec:OrthogonalProjection>` to find the orthogonal projection.
-However, we will see that this is an unnecessarry detour.
+In  {numref}`Section %s <Sec:Gram-Schmidt>` we saw how we can construct an orthogonal basis from an arbitrary basis.
+And then we can use the projection formula of  {numref}`Section %s <Sec:Orthogonality>` to find the orthogonal projection.
+However, we will see that this is an unnecessary detour.

 ::::{prf:proposition}
 :label: Prop:LeastSquares:InvertibleATA